 All photographers and local TV photographers with day-of-match credentials should proceed through stadium Gate 2 and will then be escorted to their seating locations.

 Photo bibs/vest: In addition to their regular credential, it is required that photographers and camera crews obtain and wear a colored bib/vest, making them easy to identify.
-For the remainder of the 2020 MLS season, videographers and photographers will be given an orange bib by a Crew SC staff member.
+For the remainder of the 2020 MLS season, videographers and photographers will be given a yellow bib by a Crew SC staff member.
 Following the match, photographers and videographers must leave bibs at one of the following drop-off locations so that they may be washed ahead of the next match.
 These are located at Gate 2, at the photo work room and at the stage exit.

 Photographers and videographers will be escorted to their respective designated spots as a group by a Crew SC Communications staff member 15 minutes prior to kickoff.
 While at either of the above two locations, photographers/videographers must wear a bib and remain six feet apart from one another.
 Spots where media members may shoot from will be clearly marked.
 Photographers and videographers may move only from designated shooting location (done via escortment from a Crew SC photo marshal)to their workspace and may not change to a different location at halftime in accordance with ensuring each photographer/videographer receives 45 minutes of action which the Crew is shooting on the goal closest to them.
 Crew SC photo marshals will be available to assist with any questions that may arise.